-Under the Act, if the Company pays dividends of surplus, it shall record an amount equivalent to one-tenth of the (2) Share premium amount of the deduction from surplus as a capital reserve The Companies Act of Japan (the "Act") requires the Comor legal retained earnings reserve.
-This requirement continpany to recognize one-half or more of the proceeds from ues until the balance of these reserves reaches one fourth issuing as share capital, and the remaining amount as of the share capital.
-The legal retained earnings reserve can capital reserve which is comprised of share premium. be utilized to make up for the loss carried forward, and can Under the Act, capital reserve can be reclassified to share be reversed without limitation by a resolution at the sharecapital subsequently by a resolution at the shareholders holders meeting. meeting.
+(2) Share premium

+The Companies Act of Japan (the "Act") requires the Company to recognize one-half or more of the proceeds from issuing as share capital, and the remaining amount as capital reserve which is comprised of share premium.
+Under the Act, capital reserve can be reclassified to share capital subsequently by a resolution at the shareholders meeting.